-Ratios 1:15 on-site Free Time Students aged 11-12 are NOT allowed unsupervised free time.
-Students aged 13-17 years are allowed free time in groups of 4.
+Ratios 1:15 on-site Free Time Students aged 11-17 years are allowed free time in groups of 3 or more.
 Lessons Oldest and youngest student can differ by a maximum of three years.
-Activities 8-11s should not be participating in the same sports as 12-17s.
-Accommodation In residential accommodation; 1:20 for students aged 12-17 Risk Assessments Separate risk assessments for younger and older courses.
+Activities Students participating in the same sports should not differ in three years.
+Accommodation 1:20 for students aged 12-17, and 1:15 for students under 12 Risk Assessments Risk assessments for all parts of the programme.